EVORA: Deep Evidential Traversability Learning for Risk-Aware Off-Road Autonomy: Uncertainty-Aware Traversability Model

-where $\mathcal{B}$ denotes the beta function.
-The ablation study in~\cite{natpn} has shown that jointly training $p_{\bm{\phi}}$ and $p_{\bm{\lambda}}$ with~\eqref{eq:uce_h} improves OOD detection performance while retaining similar accuracy obtained from training $p_{\bm{\phi}}$ with the conventional cross entropy (CE) loss.
+The ablation study in~\cite{natpn} has shown that training with~\eqref{eq:uce_h} improves OOD detection performance while retaining similar accuracy achieved using the conventional cross entropy (CE) loss.
 However, the key limitation of CE-based losses in our use case is that they treat the prediction errors across bins independently.
-The independence assumption is undesirable for learning traction where bins are obtained by discretizing continous traction values.
-These bins are ordered---bins closer to each other should be treated more similarly than bins far apart.
+The independence assumption is undesirable for learning traction where bins are obtained by discretizing continuous traction values.
+These bins are ordered --- bins closer to each other should be treated more similarly than bins far apart.
 We address this limitation by proposing a new loss function based on the squared Earth Mover's Distance~\cite{hou2016emd2} that has been shown to achieve better accuracy than $\ce$-based losses when bins are ordered.